Our Cities Are Designed Around Roads

 Everything from commercial driving, distribution, and of course residential drivers who commute to and from work rely on inner-city roads.

-One problem facing mass-adoption of autonomous cars on our city streets is that road construction a constant occurrence, and the very nature of road construction means that there is no way to standardize how self-driving cars can interpret and react to situations.
+One problem facing mass-adoption of autonomous cars on our city streets is that road construction, and safety equipment like traffic cones, are a constant occurrence, and the very nature of road construction means that there is no way to standardize how self-driving cars can interpret and react to situations.

 Work zones are so dynamic, so site-specific in a lot of cases, that it’s tough to try to write code to tell the vehicle ‘When you see this, do this -Jerry Ullman